sahat/satellizer/README.md

   </tbody>
 </table>

-**:exclamation: Note:** If you stumble upon a browser version that does not work with *Satellizer* please [open an issue](https://github.com/sahat/satellizer/issues) so I could update the checkmark with the lowest supported version.
+**Note:** If you stumble upon a browser version that does not work with *Satellizer* please [open an issue](https://github.com/sahat/satellizer/issues) so I could update the checkmark with the lowest supported version.

 ## How It Works